-Hernia Surgeon explains the procedures
+Hernia surgeon explains the procedures

 Leading surgical expert, Mr Arjun Shankar in an article for totalhealth explains the different types of hernias and the best methods for fixing them.
-He describes how a hernia is quite simply a ‘hole‘ in the abdominalRelating to the abdomen, which is the region of the body between the chest and the pelvis. wall through which the internal organs may protrude.
+He describes how a hernia is quite simply a ‘hole‘ in the abdominal wall through which the internal organs may protrude.
 He says: “This results in a lump which is more obvious when the patient stands or coughs.
-The reason for this is that in these circumstances the pressure inside the abdomenThe part of the body that contains the stomach, intestines, liver, gallbladder and other organs. goes up and pushes the hernia contents out through the defect.
-Hernias can then become ‘strangulated’ when the contents of the hernia are unable to return to their normal place and hence lose their bloodA fluid that transports oxygen and other substances through the body, made up of blood cells suspended in a liquid. supply.”
+The reason for this is that in these circumstances the pressure inside the abdomen goes up and pushes the hernia contents out through the defect.
+Hernias can then become ‘strangulated’ when the contents of the hernia are unable to return to their normal place and hence lose their blood supply.”

 Over the last 100 years hernia surgery has developed into a speciality in its own right paralleled with huge leaps in technology and expertise.